 Health on Wheels

-Central Health purchased a mobile health unit used from CHRISTUS Health System in Houston for approximately $300,000.
-The 2016 PHC Lone Star Diesel Motor Coach meets the Americans with Disabilities Act accessibility requirements and is expected to arrive in Austin within the next two weeks.
+Central Health purchased the vehicle previously used by CHRISTUS Health System in Houston for $280,000.
+The 2016 PHC Lone Star Diesel Motor Coach meets the Americans with Disabilities Act accessibility requirements, and is expected to arrive in Austin within the next two weeks.
 The goal is to launch services in local communities this summer.

 “Transportation to and from appointments is a major barrier for many of the people we serve,” said Dr. Jaeson Fournier, CommUnityCare CEO.
 “A mobile health clinic will immediately increase access to CommUnityCare’s high-quality medical services, especially for people living in more remote areas of the county, by allowing us to bring needed services directly to these communities.”